-Beyond the white sands and coral reefs of the Malindi-Watamu coastline lie Arabuko-Sokoke Forest (ASF) and Mida Creek.
+Beyond the white sands and coral reefs of the Malindi-Watamu coastline, lies Arabuko-Sokoke Forest (ASF) and Mida Creek.
 Arabuko-Sokoke Forest is the largest remnant of a dry coastal forest which originally stretched from Somalia down to Mozambique.
-It therefore contains an unusually high number of rare and endemic species, including one Globally Endangered and five Globally Threatened bird species.
+It, therefore, contains an unusually high number of rare and endemic species, including one Globally Endangered and five Globally Threatened bird species.
 Mida Creek harbours important mangrove forests with a high diversity of species.
-It is of international importance for some of the water bird species it supports, is a key spawning ground for several fish species and a feeding ground for young turtles.
+It is of international importance for some of the waterbird species it supports, is a key spawning ground for several fish species and a feeding ground for young turtles.
 This makes it one of the most important regions for conservation in mainland Africa, and Mida together with Arabuko-Sokoke Forest have therefore been designated as a UNESCO Biosphere Reserve.

 However, the future of these coastal habitats hangs in the balance.
 Every day a number of direct threats face the forest and creek, in particular illegal logging, poaching, over-fishing and pressures for land-clearance.

-The project provides eco-bursaries for secondary school children living adjacent to Arabuko-Sokoke Forest and Mida Creek.
-The project also helps to protect the environment, as all beneficiaries agree to take part in conservation activities, including tree planting and environmental education.
+The project provides eco-scholarships for secondary school children living adjacent to Arabuko-Sokoke Forest and Mida Creek.
+The project also helps to protect the environment as all beneficiaries take part in conservation activities including tree planting, snare removal from the forest and environmental education.

-Funds are generated for the eco-bursaries through the local tourist industry (hotels and travel agents), national and international donors (including tourists) and the eco-tourism facilities developed by A Rocha Kenya and its partners at Mida & Gede Ruins.
+Funds are generated for the eco-bursaries through the local tourist industry (hotels and travel agents), national and international donors (including tourists) and the eco-tourism facilities developed by A Rocha Kenya and its partners at Mida Creek.